TheStellarScientist/mathematical_biology/population_dynamics/README.md

 * How frequently does the population fail to reach a specified threshold within a fixed time window?
 * How does multiplicative environmental noise differ from simple parameter uncertainty?

-Monte Carlo simulations will be used to estimate recovery-time distributions and threshold probabilities.
+Monte Carlo simulations will also be used to estimate recovery-time distributions and threshold probabilities.

 ### Figures

 1. Exponential versus logistic yeast growth.
 2. Logistic growth with (0.90K), (0.95K), and (0.99K) thresholds indicated.